-If Splash is started with -- is-cross-domain-access option
+If Splash is started with -- js-cross-domain-access option

 '''

-python -m splash.server --js-cross-domain-access
+$ docker run -it -p 8050:8050 scrapinghub/splash --js-cross-domain-access

 '''

 then javascript code is allowed to access the content of iframes loaded from a security origin different to the original page (browsers usually disallow that).
 This feature is useful for scraping, e.g. to extract the html of a iframe page.
 An example of its usage: